Are you a parent having struggling with conflict ridden divorce proceedings? A Parenting Coordinator can assist!

 The best time to draft a Parenting Plan is when both parents are ready to work together for the interests of the family.
 What’s important is that both parents are comfortable with the plans.
 It’s crucial that both parties are in a good emotional state.

 Appointments are scheduled in the 2 hours, 4 hours, and Full day (8 hours) increments at $200/an hour

-Payment made to the mediator to accept the case for mediation is $1800 (If less than $1800 of time is required for your case, you will be refunded the difference; if more than $1800 of time is required, additional pre-payments will be required)
+Payment made to the parent coordinator (PC) to accept the case for mediation is $1200 (If less than $1200 of time is required for your case, you will be refunded the difference; if more than $1200 of time is required, additional pre-payments will be required)

-Hourly Rate charged for Mediator’s time outside of sessions is $200/an hour, which includes but not limited to telephone/text/email consultation with client(s), attorneys, appraisers or clients, drafting documents, and preparing the Agreement.
+Hourly Rate charged for PC’s time outside of sessions is $200/an hour, which includes but not limited to telephone/text/email consultation with client(s), attorneys, appraisers or clients, drafting documents, and preparing the Agreement.

 If the appointment is rescheduled 48-hours before the scheduled appointment, the cancellation fee may be waived one time.
 For late cancellation or no-shows, a full fee will be charged for the scheduled time.

 I accept cash or credit/debit card (2.75% fee charged for all card transactions).